Skip to main content

 Material Costs

 Material costs can be specified in 3 different ways.
-Bar/Sheet Stock, Round Stock or Price Per Kilo.
+Bar/Sheet Stock, Round Stock, or Price Per Kilo.

 Bar/Sheet Stock